ReturnInfinity/kbm/README.md

 git clone https://github.com/ReturnInfinity/BareMetal-OS.git
 cd BareMetal-OS && ./baremetal.sh setup && cd ..
 ```
-unless you want to copy k and BareMetal to a hard disk and boot it, you will want
+If you want to run k on hardware, skip to [build k](#build-k).
-to install bochs, a pc emulator that supports avx512.
+But you probably want to emulate hardware, so build bochs, a pc emulator that supports avx512.

  - build bochs 2.8
 ```